linode/apl-docs/docs/get-started/installation/known-issues.md

 **Solution**

 Otomi installs K8s applications like KeyCloak and Gitea.
 These apps require persistent storage.
 Civo has default quota set on resources, including volumes.
 If a pod stays in a pending state, it might be caused by a quota limit.
 In Civo dashboard, check the amount of volumes and remove all volumes that are not in use.
 Also check in the amount of volumes did not reach a quota limit and request an increase when needed.

 **Issue**

-Keycloak jobs fail during installation.

-**Solution**

-There is no solution for this at the moment and the issue only occurs on Civo cloud.
-The Keycloak job will retry multiple times and eventually succeed.

-**Issue**